Frances Bean Cobain: Artwork

 In July 2010, Cobain debuted a collection of artwork titled Scumfuck under the pseudonym "Fiddle Tim" at the La Luz de Jesus Gallery in Los Angeles.
 On August 4, 2012, she participated in the group show 'MiXTAPE' under her real name.
 Artists were asked to pick a song and create art inspired by that song.
 Cobain chose the song "Black" by The Jesus and Mary Chain.
-The eclectic mix of songs chosen were featured for digital download on iTunes.
+The eclectic mix of songs chosen was featured for digital download on iTunes.
 Opening on June 7, 2017, through June 30, Cobain and artist Lindsey Way held a joint art exhibition titled "Ghosts For Sale" at Gallery 30 South in Pasadena.

 Other ventures

-According to Rolling Stone magazine, the title and cover photograph for the 2005 Nirvana rarities album Sliver: The Best of the Box were chosen by 13-year old Cobain.
+According to Rolling Stone magazine, the title and cover photograph for the 2005 Nirvana rarities album Sliver: The Best of the Box were chosen by 13-year-old Cobain.
 Cobain worked as an intern for Rolling Stone magazine from June to August 2008.
 She was featured in the magazine years later, photographed by David LaChapelle.
-In 2009, it was reported that Cobain had turned down the role of Alice in Tim Burton's film Alice in Wonderland.
+In 2009, it was reported that Cobain had turned down the role of Alice in Tim Burton's film Alice in Wonderland, while in 2013 it was revealed she had turned down the part of Bella Swan in Twilight.

 Cobain appeared as a guest vocalist on the song "My Space" from the album Evelyn Evelyn by Evelyn Evelyn, which was released on March 30, 2010.
 Amanda Palmer from Evelyn clarified that Cobain was one of some 20 artists who sang the same line and whose voices were mixed together in the recording.
-Cobain was also an executive producer on the HBO movie about her father's life, Kurt Cobain: Montage of Heck.
+Cobain was also an executive producer on the HBO movie about her father's life, Kurt Cobain: Montage of Heck, though she later denounced the film, calling the representation of her father "not what I wanted it to be".
 In 2019, she appeared as a special guest judge in one episode of RuPaul's Drag Race All Stars season 4.